Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 @section occt_draw_20 General Fuse Algorithm commands

 This chapter describes existing commands of Open CASCADE Draw Test Harness that are used for debugging of General Fuse Algorithm (GFA).
-It is also applicable for Boolean Operations Algorithm (BOA) and Partition Algorithm (PA) because these algorithms are subclasses of GFA.
+It is also applicable for all General Fuse based algorithms such as Boolean Operations Algorithm (BOA), Splitter Algorithm (SPA), Cells Builder Algorithm etc.

 See @ref occt_user_guides__boolean_operations "Boolean operations" user's guide for the description of these algorithms.